ErikSeewald/Planetnove/README.md

 Nodes are marked by a vertically and horizontally aligned cross of 2cm thick black tape.
 The cross should be at least 6cm wide and tall so that the three infrared sensors of the tank robot all read it at the same time.

 A path is 2cm thick and can only ever connect two end points, i.e., it needs one specific start and one specific end.
 No branching paths.
-On individual tiles these end points can either be nodes or joints.
-On the finished planet board a path can only connect two nodes (multiple tile joints inbetween are allowed as long as the final end points are nodes).
+On individual tiles, these endpoints can either be nodes or joints.
+On the finished planet board, a path can only connect two nodes (multiple tile joints in between are allowed as long as the final end points are nodes).
 Any paths that do not match this criteria are discarded.
-A path can also connect to the same node at a different direction or the same direction (loopback paths).
+A path can also connect to the same node in a different direction or the same direction (loopback paths).

 Provided with the repository are the following four example tiles:
 <div align="center"><img src="/docs/img/example_tiles.png" alt="Example tiles" width="500"></div>